Search and Hit Enter

 Secondly, as always, you need only avoid fructose or a certain fruit if it gives you issues (after the elimination phase, that is).
 The whole point of the diet is to reintroduce as many foods as possible, so don’t let this list deter you from eating something that works for you.

 Thirdly, Monash is always testing and re-testing ingredients, and these measurements are subject to change.
-They are accurate at the time of writing, and will be periodically updated to reflect any new changes.
+They are accurate as of November 2025 and will be regularly updated to reflect any new changes.

 An aerial close up of a gluten free blueberry cobbler topped with melting ice cream and swirls of juicy blueberries